flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 ```
 - - -

 So there's a bit about `#map` and `#reduce`.
-There's a lot more to discuss - for example, these methods [can take lambdas, too!](http://yeungda.com/2011/11/01/ruby-lambda-keyword.html) - but that'll do for now.
+There's a lot more to discuss - for example, these methods [can take lambdas, too!](http://yeungda.com/2011/11/01/ruby-lambda-keyword.html) - but this is already a very long post.

 I love these guys.

 [^1]: [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), one of the oldest high-level programming languages, pioneered the use of higher-order functions.
 While it supports several different programming paradigms, Lisp and its most popular dialects, Common Lisp and Scheme, are most commonly used to program in the functional programming paradigm.

+[^2]: Enumerators are a large topic in and of themselves - for more information, see the [Ruby documentation](http://ruby-doc.org/core-2.2.0/Enumerator.html).

-[^2]: I'm curious as to why wycats was working on this.
-Obviously this has something to do with parsing calls to a class or module, but why?
+[^3]: I'm curious as to why wycats was working on this.
+Obviously this has something to do with breaking down the parsing of a class or module, but why?
 If anyone has some insight into context for this problem, [let me know](mailto:david.flaherty@flatironschool.com).